XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Customer reviews

-• Extremely competitive commissions and tight spreads
+• Extremely low commissions and tight spreads on stocks and forex

 En revanche, plusieurs points négatifs sont régulièrement évoqués dans les avis :